“launched mobile in-app subscriptions, generating 80K+ sign-ups within 30 days, surpassing competitors”

-The business goal is to develop an Unlimited in-app workflow so users can signup and then book tickets in a sequential order.
+The business goal was to develop an Unlimited in-app workflow so users can signup and then book tickets in a sequential order.

 Having the signup seamless with purchasing tickets will increase ticket sales, loyalty memberships, Unlimited subscriptions, and encourage app downloads.